-Donna Dailey (left, at the Lamp Lighter Inn) writes on travel for newspapers and magazines worldwide, and for websites, including of course Pacific Coast Highway Travel.
+Donna Dailey (photographed at the Lamp Lighter Inn) writes on travel for newspapers and magazines worldwide, and for websites, including of course Pacific Coast Highway Travel.
 Her work has won several prestigious travel writing awards, and she was recently runner-up as Travel Writer of the Year.
 She has also written or contributed to over 25 guidebooks for major travel publishers, including some with her husband Mike Gerrard.
 Between them, the two also write and publish the Pacific Coast Highway Travel website.

 Donna's travels have taken her down the Rio San Juan into Nicaragua’s rain forest, across the Australian Outback, to ancient sites in Jordan and Tunisia, and to the game reserves of Kenya.
 She has hiked across the Rockies and the desert canyons of the American Southwest, and joined in music sessions in the pubs of Ireland and Scotland.
 Her appetite for food and drink stories has had her eating buffalo in Denver and billy goat in the Loire Valley, sipping sherry in Spain’s bodegas, and taken her from the gourmet restaurants of Paris to Valencia in search of the perfect paella.